seanreed1111/sql-recipes/recipes.md

 | Renoir    | yes   |
 | Van Gogh | yes    |
 +----------+---------------+

-ElseWHERE in this book, I’ll generally refer only to LEFT JOIN for brevity, but such refer- ences apply to RIGHT JOIN as well if you reverse the roles of the tables.
+I’ll generally prefer using `LEFT JOIN` in this document, but just note such anything I say applies to `RIGHT JOIN` as well if you reverse the roles of the tables.

-See Also
+## Notes
-As shown in this section, LEFT JOIN is useful for finding values with no match in another table or for showing whether each value is matched.
-LEFT JOIN may also be used to produce a summary that includes all items in a list, even those for which there’s nothing to SUMmarize.
-This is very common for characterizing the relationship BETWEEN a master table and a detail table.
-For example, a LEFT JOIN can produce “total sales per customer” reports that list all customers, even those who haven’t bought anything during the summary period.
-(See Recipe 12.4 for information about master-detail lists.)
+## `LEFT JOIN` is useful for finding values with no match in another table or for showing whether each value is matched. `LEFT JOIN` may also be used to produce a summary that includes all items in a list, even those for which there’s nothing to summarize.
+This is very common for characterizing the relationship between a master table and a detail table.
+For example, a `LEFT JOIN` can produce “total sales per customer” reports that list all customers, even those who haven’t bought anything during the summary period.

-You can also use LEFT JOIN to perform consistency checking when you receive two datafiles that are supposed to be related, and you want to deterMINe whether they really are.
+## You can also use `LEFT JOIN` to perform consistency checking when you receive two datafiles that are supposed to be related, and you want to determine whether they really are.
 (That is, you want to check the integrity of their relationship.)
-Import each file into a MySQL table, and then run a couple of LEFT JOIN statements to deterMINe whether there are unattached rows in one table or the other—that is, rows that have no match in the other table.
-Recipe 12.13 discusses how to identify (and optionally delete) these unattached rows.
+Import each file into a MySQL table, and then run a couple of LEFT JOIN statements to determine whether there are unattached rows in one table or the other, i.e., rows that have no match in the other table.

 ---